Brandon Short

-Early years
+Early life

 Short was born in McKeesport, Pennsylvania.
 He attended McKeesport Area High School, where he played high school football for the McKeesport Tigers.
-He was named Associated Press Pennsylvania Big School Player-of-the-Year as a senior after compiling 171 tackles, eight sacks, two interceptions, five forced fumbles, six fumble recoveries and one blocked punt and leading the Tigers to the Class AAAA state championship and a 15-0 record.
+He was named Associated Press Pennsylvania Big School Player-of-the-Year as a senior after compiling 171 tackles, eight sacks, two interceptions, five forced fumbles, six fumble recoveries and one blocked punt and leading the Tigers to the Class AAAA state championship and a 15–0 record.
 He lettered four times in both football and basketball.
 He was named to the USA Today list of Top 25 high school players in the country, a high school All-American and was the 1995 Big 33 Most Valuable Player.
 A superb basketball player as well, Short was a member of a McKeesport team that attained the No. 1 state ranking his senior year.

 College career

 Short attended Penn State University, where he was a four-year starter and two-time captain for coach Joe Paterno's Penn State Nittany Lions football team.
 He was named defensive MVP of the 1998 Citrus Bowl, and All-Big Ten as a senior and junior.

-Short earned All-America honors as a senior in 1999.
+Short earned All-American honors as a senior in 1999.
 He and teammate LaVar Arrington were the first teammates to be chosen as finalists for the Butkus Award as the nation's top linebacker.
 Together they made up one of the most fearsome linebacker duos ever to play at "Linebacker U", capping their senior season with a 24-0 shutout of Texas A&M in the 1999 Alamo Bowl.
 Short led the team with 103 tackles and four sacks that season.